manojujn05/pos/README.md

 7. Features
 8. User authentication and authorization
-9. CRUD operations for products, customers, and orders 10.Dashboard with sales statistics and analytics 11.Responsive user interface
+9. CRUD operations for products, customers, and orders
+10. Dashboard with sales statistics and analytics
+11. Responsive user interface

 Installation
 To install and run this application locally, follow these steps: